 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics, employment increases from 2012-2022 are projected at 8% for computer programmers and 22% for software developers (www.bls.gov).
-PayScale.com reported in January 2014 that video game programmers earned median salaries of $64,676.
-Game software developers made median wages of $67,478.
+According to the U.S. Bureau of Labor Statistics, employment opportunities from 2018 to 2028 are projected to decrease 7% for computer programmers but increase 21% for software developers (www.bls.gov).
+PayScale.com reported in June 2019 that video game programmers earned a mean salary of $65,423.
+Game software developers made a mean wage of $66,906.

 Continuing Education Information